 Delivery Systems (Ballistic Missiles)

-- KN-01 – short-range anti-ship cruise missile.
+• KN-01 – short-range anti-ship cruise missile.
 Range estimated at 160 km.
 Believed to be an improved version of the Soviet Termit missile (“Styx”).

-- Hwasong-5 (Scud-B) – short-range, initial Scud modification.
+• Hwasong-5 (Scud-B) – short-range, initial Scud modification.
 Road-mobile, liquid-fueled missile.
-Estimated range of 300 km (can reach throughout South Korea) and capable of delivering a 1,000 kg payload.
+Estimated range of 300 km (can reach throughout South Korea) and capable of delivering a 900 kg payload.
 Tested successfully.
-150-200 believed to have been deployed on mobile launchers.
+First deployed in 1988.
 Delivered to Iran for Iraq-Iran war.